 Each council can have its own rules or guidelines as to what is and isn’t acceptable when it comes to going through someone else’s bulk rubbish.

 I was speaking to someone who recently relocated from Queensland recently who said where he lived, they weren’t allowed to touch it, and he was shocked that people in Perth can take things from the bulk rubbish.

 For advice on your local area, speak to your council or check online.
-This article from the ABC also highlights general rules for capital cities.

 Don’t Leave A Mess Behind

 If you are allowed to go take things from someone’s bulk rubbish pile, be courteous and don’t throw it all around the place and leave a big mess.